 wp-config.php file, just before the line that says “That’s all, stop editing!
 Happy blogging.”
 Note: This disables it from running on page load, not when you call it directly via

 You will then need to schedule

-wp-cron.php from your server.
-The great news is that if you’re a Kinsta client, systems crons are already enabled and run every 15 minutes by default. 💪 And if needed, you can increase the frequency by reaching out to our support team.
+wp-cron.php every 15 minutes by default. 💪 This will execute any scheduled WordPress crons.
+And if needed, you can increase the frequency by reaching out to our support team.

 If you’re familiar with SSH, you can also follow our tutorial on how to manage server crons from the command line at Kinsta.
 All of our hosting plans include SSH access.

-If you’re not a Kinsta client, we recommend checking out these resources to learn how to set up system crons:
+If you’re not a Kinsta client, we recommend checking out Properly Setting Up WordPress Cron Jobs to learn how to set up system crons.